Nico Hoerner Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (7.60).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.74).

-- Athletics pitchers combine to surrender the most home runs in baseball (31 total, 1.9 per game).
+- The Athletics allow the most home runs in baseball (33 total, 1.9 per game).

-- Muller makes the start for the Athletics, his fourth of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts in 14 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his fourth of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- The left-hander last appeared on Tuesday against the Baltimore Orioles, when he threw four innings, allowing six earned runs while giving up seven hits.
+- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, allowing three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has amassed an ERA of 5.52, with 6.7 strikeouts per nine innings.
-Opponents are batting .263 against him.
+- The 25-year-old has put together a 10.20 ERA and 6.6 strikeouts per nine innings in three games this season, while giving up a batting average of .344 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.